This question about how to write early readers, easy chapter books, and chapters book on the blog comes from Mary:

 I have a PB manuscript that I’m thinking of turning into a chapter book.
-I’ve noticed that I haven’t seen many agents listing chapter books as their interest.
+I’ve noticed that I haven’t seen many agents listing easy chapter books as their interest.
 Do agents represent CBs or is it best to approach editors directly?
 Also, is it difficult to sell a CB as a single title, or are editors mostly interested in series?

 I’m going to expand this question to include another little-discussed market, the early reader.
 The reason I don’t usually talk about early readers or chapter books on the blog is because I don’t really represent them, and neither do a lot of my colleagues.
 As Mary has noticed, there aren’t a lot of agents hanging out their shingles and asking to see early reader or chapter book submissions.